pszponder/stacks-and-queues-visualizer/README.md

 - `push`
   - This is the stack's insert method
   - Information is "pushed" onto the stack using this method
-  - Following LIFO, newer information is pushed on top of older information
+  - Following LIFO, newer data is pushed on top of older data
 - `pop`
   - This is the stack's delete method
   - Information is "popped" off (removed) of the stack
-  - Following LIFO, newer information is popped off first
+  - Following LIFO, newer data is popped off first
 - `peek`
   - This method allows us to see which piece of data is on top of the stack
   - The method returns the value of the `top` property
   - If we know which data is on top of the stack, we also know which piece of data will be removed from the stack next when the `pop` method is called
 - `isEmpty`
   - This method returns true if the stack is empty (there isn't any information stored in the stack) and returns false otherwise
-  - We need to know when the stack is empty so that we don't try to pop off additional information to the stack
+  - We need to know when the stack is empty so that we don't try to pop off additional information from the stack
     - If we do try to remove information from an empty stack, we should get a "stack underflow" error
 - `isFull`
   - This is the opposite of the `isEmpty` method